 New Abbey Corn Mill is a fine example of a medium sized lowland water mill, with its machinery intact.
 Such mills were once very common in the life of rural Scotland but are now rare.
 The miller s house, drying kiln and mill unusually form an integrated structure.
-In accordance with Section 1 (4A) of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 the following are excluded from the listing: lade to southeast of mill pond, channels into New Abbey Pow river, hardstanding, and all other structures, New Abbey.

 New Abbey Corn Mill is a water-powered grain mill that developed from the late 18th century across the south of Scotland.
 Such mills ground oatmeal, other types of grain, beans and pease for both human and animal consumption.
-New Abbey is a medium-sized mill which was built in the late 18th century, almost certainly replacing a monastic mill on the same spot.
+New Abbey is a medium-sized mill which was built in the late 18th century, almost certainly replacing a monastic mill in this location.
 The corn mill of Lochkindeloch is noted in a deed dated 1559 and mention of the mill-lade frequently occurs in documents after 1578.
 A description of the village in 1590 in the Register of the Great Seal indicates that a mill stood in this position at this date.
 The present mill was built for Mr Stewart of Shambellie to serve local needs.
 At some time in the 19th century it was substantially altered, the 18th century two-storeyed building being converted into three by inserting a loft.

 New Abbey Corn Mill is a property in care of the Scottish Ministers.